 At UNSW Australia, as per Academic Ranking of World Universities 2016, some of the popular disciplines include Energy Science and Engineering (Ranked 14), Civil Engineering (40), and Mechanical Engineering (64).
 Australian universities make students get involved in many innovative projects, in tandem with teaching core engineering skills that help develop crucial leadership and management skills in them.
 One good example is Student-led projects at UNSW Australia.
 For post-study work, students need to obtain a Temporary Graduate visa.

 Research is another area where Australian universities excel.
 UNSW Australia, for instance, has in place world-class research centres including ARC Centres of Excellence and University Research Centres to advance research-related activities.
 Additionally, universities invite experts from across the world to supplement internal capability.

 Another important feature of studying in the UK is, students can tailor their own courses.
-The feature helps understanding of specific areas of engineering in greater detail.
+The feature helps to understand specific areas of engineering in greater detail.
 A good example is the 4-year M.Eng in Chemical Engineering at The University of Manchester, which allows students in their final year to pick subjects from options like sustainable development and industry, and nuclear fuel cycles.

 Work opportunities: F-1 visa holders in the US can engage in practical training during or post-study.
 Practical training allows the student to earn valuable work experience, apart from some decent money.
 There are two types of practical training: optional practical training (OPT) and curricular practical training (CPT).

-Top engineering specialisations: Based on return on investment (RoI) and career growth opportunities, the specialisations in demand are: Civil, Aerospace, Chemical, and Biomedical Engineering.
+Top engineering specializations: Based on return on investment (RoI) and career growth opportunities, the specializations in demand are: Civil, Aerospace, Chemical, and Biomedical Engineering.